The following factors were tested:

 Bacterial cell wall preparation

-Buffy coats were prepared from blood collected from six healthy blood donors at hospital blood bank of the Sahlgrenska University Hospital in Gothenburg, Sweden.
+Buffy coats were prepared from fresh blood collected from six healthy blood donors at hospital blood bank of the Sahlgrenska University Hospital in Gothenburg, Sweden and used for the experiments within 24 hrs.
 The buffy coats were used after deidentification, and according to Swedish legislation section code 4§ 3p SFS 2003:460, no informed consent is needed.
 The PBMCs isolated from the buffy coat from each donor were used for each co-incubation with all tested bacteria to analyze cytotoxicity and cytokine secretions.
 The experiments were run in triplicates for each buffy coat.

 Peripheral blood mononuclear cells (PBMCs) were isolated from buffy coats by centrifugation over Ficoll-Paque™ Plus density gradient (GE healthcare Bio-Sciences AB, Uppsala, Sweden).
 In brief, each buffy coat was diluted 1:1 with PBS pH 7.0 and layered on 3 ml of Ficoll-Paque and centrifuged at 400 g for 30 min at room temperature.
 The PBMCs were collected at the interphase and washed twice in PBS and finally resuspended in Dulbecco’s Modified Eagle Medium plus GlutaMAX™ (Gibco, Life Technologies, Paisley, UK) supplemented with 5% human serum (Sigma-Aldrich, St Louis, MO, USA) and 1 % penicillin-streptomycin (Sigma-Aldrich), then the cells were counted using a hematocytometer.

-A standard curve was prepared by PBMCs added to 96-well plates at 2 x 106 cells/well and cultured in the presence of the various concentrations (50, 100, 200, 400, 800, 1000 µg/ml) of lactobacilli CWEs and tested for cytotoxicity and cytokine secretion.
-A concentration of 100 µg/ml of lactobacilli CWEs was used while the concentration of A. actinomycetemcomitans CWEs was obtained from our previous study .
+The PBMCs were added to 96-well plates at 2 x 106 cells/well and cultured in the presence of the various concentrations (50, 100, 200, 400, 800, 1000 µg/mL) of lactobacilli CWEs and tested for cytotoxicity and cytokine secretion in order to find a suitable concentration for the experiments.
+A concentration of 100 µg/mL of lactobacilli CWEs was used while the concentration of A. actinomycetemcomitans CWEs was obtained from our previous study .
 For the supernatant of both strains, an undiluted supernatant was used throughout this study.